|

 were initially conceived as part of a larger project entitled The Cyborg Opera.

-- CB: The Cyborg Opera is supposed to be a kind of "spoken techno" that
+Are you still planning a long sound poem?
+CB: The Cyborg Opera is supposed to be a kind of "spoken techno" that

 emulates the robotic pulses heard everywhere in our daily lives.
 The excerpt entitled